elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/004-configurable.md

     browser: IE
 ```

-In this example, the `default` and `windows_default` configurations share almost the same attributes, except that browsers differ in test mode.
-Franklin uses aliasing to essentially perform a hash merge on the fly in the code above, solving his duplication problem.
-This is a neat way to keep your YAML configurations well organized.
+In this example, the `default` and `windows_default` configurations share almost
+the same attributes, except that browsers differ in test mode.
+Franklin uses
+aliasing to merge the `DEFAULT` data into the `WIN_DEFAULT` entry, solving his
+duplication problem.
+This is a neat way to keep your YAML configurations well

-But after sharing this trick, Franklin shows something that can't be done directly in YAML which illustrates where the data format breaks down.
-While it is possible to reference different points in the data structure, it's not possible to manipulate them, so the following concatenation example cannot work without modification:
+organized.

+While Franklin shared this example of aliasing to illustrate that some dynamic
+functionality does exist within YAML, he acknowledged that the format was still
+mostly suited for static data.
+Even though it is possible to reference
+various entries within the data structure, they cannot be manipulated.
+That means that the following concatenation example cannot be done in pure
+YAML, and would require some additional processing:

 ```
 host: